GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 </figure>

 #### Caroline Lehmann
-_The University of Edinburgh, Royal Botanic Garden Edinburgh, United Kingdom_
+_The University of Edinburgh and Royal Botanic Garden Edinburgh, United Kingdom_

 I work on improving our understanding of the ecology and evolution of tropical ecosystems, specifically savannas.
 I do this via linking remotely sensed data, experimental data, meta-analyses and field observations.
 My current field research program focuses on understudied regions such as Madagascar, southern Africa and South-East Asia and how improved understanding of these regions can inform understanding of community assembly and dynamics of grassy biomes.
 <br>